 I was fascinated by the 16mm Bolex camera and placed hand-cut filters in the camera’s aperture or controlled the space in front of the lens by using a compendium with mattes in Early Monthly Segments (1968-70) and later films.
 The event inside the camera showed one discovery after another.

 The mid-1970s were marked by a traffic accident near Athens; after Sotiros, the filmmaking was slower and the contours of the films, stronger.
 Our choice to live without a fixed residence, traveling constantly to gain help for the filmmaking, brought intense concentration and existential challenges.
-This was balanced by the beginnings of the Temenos Archive, stored intitally in a Swiss bank vault during these years.
-Starting in 1980, we organized the first projections in Lyssarea, Greece; we cotinued the Temenos events every summer between 1980 and 1986.
+This was balanced by the beginnings of the Temenos Archive, stored intitally in a Swiss bank vault.
+In 1980, we organized the first projections in Lyssarea, Greece and cotinued the Temenos events every summer between 1980 and 1986.
 The filming of The Hedge Theater (1986-90/2002), The Stoas (1991-97) and The Ground (1993-2001) was for me the fulfillment of this way of life.

 * (Inauguration of the Pleasure Dome, Chumlum, Early Abstractions, Sirius Remembered)

-The rewakening to color and the search for a new type of camera movement were the response to a vital change.
-My return to filming in the United States after thirty years happened of it own accord; first in filming the intimate space of my mother’s home in Pitcher of Colored Light (2007) then Jacques Dehornois’s Brooklyn apartment for The Suppliant (2010).
+The rewakening to color and the search for a new type of camera movement were the response to a vital change after completing the cycle.
+My return to film in the United States happened of it own accord; first in filming the intimate space of my mother’s home in Pitcher of Colored Light (2007) then Jacques Dehornois’s Brooklyn apartment for The Suppliant (2010).
 At the same time I commuted to Pennsylvania to restore Markopoulos’s Eniaios I – III.
 Filmmaking, projection and film preservation became three sides to my existance; standing behind it is the ideal of self-sufficiency and independence.

 Switzerland remained the center of my activity.
-Living first in an old farmhouse in Zug (1993 – 98) and later in Zumikon (1999 – 2011), I created new sound tracks for nearly all of my films in the Beusch sound studio .
-During the years in Zumikon, Dieter and Cécile Staehelin provided me with an apartment in their house on the Tobelhus and a distinctly personal view of their life.
+Living first in an old farmhouse in Zug (1993 – 98) and later in Zumikon (1999 – 2011), I created new sound tracks for nearly all of my films in Christian Beusch’s sound studio .
+During the years in Zumikon, I lived in the ground floor apartment below Dieter and Cécile Staehelin and gained a distinctly personal view of their life.
 My films, Listening to the Space in My Room (2013) and “Der Klang, die Welt…” (2018) speak of this transvaluation: Music as metaphor for a renewal of love and friendship.
-After the decades without a residence I had the opportunity to film in a well-lived space.
+After the decades without a residence, I had the opportunity to film in a well-lived space.

-After 2003, I divided my time between Zumikon and Berlin and worked in one place or the other; beginning in 2011 I have resided in Berlin and work in a studio in Wilmersdorf since 2015.
-Ute Aurand has been the basic source for my Berlin existence, and this is most apparent in The Sparrow Dream (2022).
-While my relation to Gregory Markopoulos has been a constant for more than five decades and the continued restoration of his Eniaios brings with it a working relation to a number of younger filmmakers for which I am thankful.
+After 2003, I divided my time between Zumikon and Berlin, working in one place or the other; and since 2011 I have resided in Berlin and work in a studio in Wilmersdorf.
+Ute Aurand has been the basic source for my Berlin existence, as apparent in The Sparrow Dream (2022).
+While my relation to Gregory Markopoulos has been a constant for more than five decades and the continued restoration of his Eniaios brings with it a working relation to a number of younger filmmakers.

 Sources of inspiration are unexpected and varied.